Your Guide to Moving to Washington, D.C.

 In Washington, D.C.:

 Homes don’t seem to go for sale very often in this area, but when they do, they’re expensive.
-One rowhouse sold for over $1.3 million.
-For renters interested in the area, the average monthly rent ranges from about $2,000 to $4,000, which is higher than the city’s average rent of $1,546/mo. (for a two-bedroom).
+One row house sold for over $1.3 million.
+For renters interested in the area, the average monthly rent ranges from about $2,000 to $6,000.

 The Union Market area has excellent scores for walking and public transit opportunities.

-The H Street neighborhood is the second-fastest-growing area in D.C. and is known as the “Near Northeast” neighborhood for its location within the city.
+The H Street Corridor is the second-fastest-growing area in D.C. and is known as the “Near Northeast” neighborhood for its location within the city.
 The neighborhood is “a playground for foodies, performing arts fans, and music lovers,” according to Washington.org, and is home to plenty of up-and-coming restaurants, music venues, and shops.
-H Street has a population of about 21,000.

 Homes for sale in this neighborhood can range from about $400,000 to $600,000, or more.
-The average rent for H Street is $2,421/mo. for a one-bedroom and $3,218/mo. for a two-bedroom.
+The average rent for H Street ranges from $1,700 to $4,700, depending on apartment size.
 This part of town also receives excellent scores for walking and public transit.

 Brookland and Edgewood offer access to several parks, schools, churches, and other community facilities, giving residents an excellent selection of opportunities and activities for the whole family.

-With an average rent of $1,453/mo. for a one-bedroom and $2,051/mo. for a two-bedroom, rentals in this neighborhood are a little more reasonable compared to the rest of the city.
+With average rents ranging from $1,500 to $2,200, rentals in this neighborhood are a little more reasonable compared to the rest of the city.
 Homes for sale in Brookland and Edgewood can range from $200,000 to well over $1 million.

 Mount Vernon Square